otterscan/otterscan-book/src/contract-verification/README.md

 - [Sourcify](./sourcify/)

-In case you want to run Sourcify against a devnet or a custom chain not enabled in their hosted service, you can run your own instance of Sourcify and make Otterscan use it.
+In case you want to run Sourcify against a devnet or a custom chain not enabled in Sourcify's official hosted service, you can run your own instance of Sourcify and point Otterscan to it.

 - [Self-hosted Sourcify](./self-hosted-sourcify/)